Chapel at Salem

 Each year, Salem has a chapel theme.
 For 2017-2018, that theme is “Part of His-tory” based on the Bible Verse Jeremiah 29:11, “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.” –

 Kids Choristers is a school choir comprised of all students in Kindergarten, First and Second Grades.
 The choir concentrates on learning to sing as a group with proper vocal technique.
 The choir sings monthly for worship, chapel and other school and community events.
-Rehearsals are Thursday afternoon from 1:45 to 2:15 pm.
+Rehearsals are Wednesdays from 9:15 to 9:45 am.
 The choir is directed by Mr. John Wittmayer.

 Middle School Choir and Handbells